QuantumBarcelona/Qiskit-Hackathon-BCN/README.md

 $$I_{max} = \max\{I_i\}$$

 To then reconstruct the image, we store the counts associated with each state as a vector and get the highest count state, which corresponds to the brightest pixel.
-We then reconstruct the brightness of the pixels through the following expression, using the previously stored max intensity
+We then reconstruct the brightness of the pixels through the following expression, using the previously stored max intensity:

-$R_i = \frac{C_i}{C_{max}}I_{max}$
+$$R_i = \frac{C_i}{C_{max}}I_{max}$$

 To implement this protocol, the states are initialized and transpiled using the backend native gates through the corresponding qiskit functions.